 It’s one thing to manage ongoing aches and pains, but it’s another to know when a symptom is a sign of something more serious.
 With spinal stenosis, certain symptoms are your body’s way of telling you to seek professional help immediately.
 Ignoring these warnings can lead to more significant, sometimes permanent, problems.
 Learning to recognize these red flags is a critical part of taking care of your health and protecting your future mobility.
 If you experience any of the symptoms below, it’s time to stop guessing and get a clear diagnosis from a specialist.

-Red Flag Symptoms That Need Urgent Care
+Red Flag Symptoms That Require Urgent Care

 Some symptoms are clear signals that you need to see a doctor right away.
 If you find yourself struggling with balance or having difficulty walking, this can indicate significant nerve compression.
 The most urgent red flags, however, involve loss of control.
 Any new or sudden loss of bladder or bowel function is a serious symptom that requires immediate medical evaluation.
 The same is true for severe numbness that appears in your inner thighs, buttocks, or groin area—sometimes called the “saddle” region.
 These are not “wait and see” symptoms; they demand prompt attention to prevent lasting nerve damage.